Recruitment and Selection Tips for Finding New Staff with the Right DNA

 Finding and attracting good staff is not easy.
 Now that we are dealing with a tight labor market, this requires more knowledge and skills than ever.
 This may be very far from your own business operations.
 A good recruitment and selection agency knows very well where to look for the candidate that suits you.
 With the right DNA.
 It may even be the case that they already have good candidates in their own network.

 What does a recruitment and selection agency do?
 This is concerned with attracting and selecting candidates and then connecting them with the employer who is looking for personnel.
-A recruitment agency will first ask you about your recruitment problem, so that they know exactly what they can help you with.
+A recruitment agency will first ask you about your recruitment problem so that they know exactly what they can help you with.
 They then engage in attracting applicants and holding intake interviews with them.
-If the agency thinks that the applicant and the client can mean something for each other, they are put in contact with each other.
+If the agency thinks that the applicant and the client can mean something to each other, they are put in contact with each other.

 Hire an Experienced Recruiter

 Another option is to temporarily hire a recruiter as an “interim recruiter”.
 This can be ideal if you have a temporary recruitment problem.
 What this recruiter can do for you depends on your situation.
 Do you only want the interim recruiter to find suitable candidates?
 Then this person can search for your organization.
 Do you want the interim recruiter to actually make contact with the candidates?
 Then the interim manager can also take over the entire application process.

 Interims have a lot of knowledge of the current labor market and can therefore provide a lot of added value.
 An interim manager knows exactly what is going on.
 You often see that a company either finds it difficult to find its own recruiter itself or wants the vision and advice of an expert to include in the work processes.
 If you have a complex recruitment problem, you can use an interim recruiter for this.
 An additional advantage is that an interim worker can start working immediately and that you only pay for the hours worked.
 As a company, you do not have to pay for sick days or holidays.